 Fertilize and Water Your Plants

-If you are growing marijuana indoors, you are going to need to add lots of fertilizer.
+If you are growing cannabis indoors, you are going to need to add lots of fertilizer.
 These plants require more fertilizer and more nutrients than other types of plants.
 Generally speaking, your plant is going to need the three main macronutrients – nitrogen, phosphorous, and potassium, usually marketed and sold commercially as NPK.

 In addition, your plants will need small quantities of micronutrients like magnesium, copper, iron, and calcium.